timescale/docs/promscale/index.md

 Promscale is a unified metric and trace observability backend for Prometheus, Jaeger, and OpenTelemetry.
 It is built on PostgreSQL and TimescaleDB.

-Promscale serves as a robust and 100% PromQL-compliant Prometheus remote storage.
+Promscale provides robust and 100% PromQL-compliant Prometheus remote storage.
 Promscale is a certified Jaeger storage backend that is durable and scalable.

 Unlike other observability backends, it has a simple and easy-to-manage